gregwinther/FYS3150-ComputationalPhysics/README.md

 ## Project 2: Eigensystems
 Solution to the Schrödinger's equation for two electrons in a three-dimensional harmonic oscillator potential well with and without repulsive Coulomb interaction.

+## Project 3: Numerical Integration
+The Euler-Cromer method and then the Velocity Verlet method is employed to solve a complex many-body problem, namely the solar system.
+Forces between the sun and all planets of the solar system, including Pluto, is computed.
+The orbits are then estimated by numerical integration.